jsdclxvi/Reforestation/README.md

-## What do you call a group of killer whales playing instruments?
-An Orca-stra.
+## What did the judge say to the dentist?
+Do you swear to pull the tooth, the whole tooth and nothing but the tooth?